WildPastry/SimpleWeather/README.md

-# Base-Weather-iOS
+# Base-Weather
-Intuative and functional weather app designed for iOS
+Simplistic and functional weather app designed for iOS and Android